 It is extremely important that all students, employees, and the community self-screen for COVID-19 symptoms prior to visiting any CMCSS facility.
 Additionally, it is extremely important that parents/guardians do not send their child to school if they are awaiting results of a COVID-19 test or are exhibiting a new on-set of symptoms related to COVID-19.

-The USDA approved for CMCSS to continue serving free breakfast and lunch meals to all children 18 and under, as the district has since March.
-The USDA stated that these free meals will be available through December 2020, or until funds run out.
-No information has been made available beyond December 2020.
+The USDA approved for CMCSS to continue serving free breakfast and lunch meals to all children 18 and under.
+The USDA stated that these free meals will be available through the end of the academic year in May 2021, or until funds run out.

 CMCSS district leaders continue to address the intermittent outages and technology concerns of our CMCSS K-12 Virtual students.
 The Technology and Instruction departments are actively seeking solutions that are within our control.